Man rides on back of big rig for over 100 miles, through 2 states, troopers say - NewsBreak

 “The semi itself actually pulled over because other drivers on the roadway started to flag him down and pull over,” Foster said.
 “He had no idea that someone had been hitching a ride for, you know, 100 miles on the back of his truck.”

 Slocum was caught there and booked into the Logan County Jail on public intoxication and joyriding complaints.
-It’s still unknown why he did it.‘I think there were nine gunshots,’ Bounced check alleged cause of confrontation, shooting outside Shawnee hotel
+It’s still unknown why he did it.Escaped inmate stole $700,000 while in prison, indictment says

 “There’s a couple different stories out there about why,” Foster said.
 “I know we’re still trying to investigate what the true matter is.”